 This recipe calls for cooked chestnuts, which you can easily find at the store in a jar or vacuum-packed bag each fall and, increasingly, any time of year.
 If you have the luxury of choosing between jarred and vacuum-packed chestnuts, pick the jarred.
 Fewer broken casualties that way.

 - 1/2 pound thick-sliced slab bacon, cut crosswise into 1/4-inch (6-mm) chunks

 - 1 pound pearl onions, (a scant 1 inch [25-mm] in diameter)

-- 1 pound peeled, roasted chestnuts (from a jar or vacuum-sealed pack)
+- 1 pound peeled and roasted chestnuts, (from a jar or vacuum-sealed pack)

 - 2 tablespoons honey

-- 1. Cook the bacon in a large skillet over medium-low heat, stirring often, until the fat has rendered and the meaty bits start to crisp, about 12 minutes.
-Transfer to paper towels to drain.
+- In a large skillet over medium-low heat, cook the bacon, stirring often, until the fat has rendered and the bacon starts to crisp, 10 to 12 minutes.
+Place the bacon on paper towels to drain.